Factbox - What's in the EU-Canada trade deal?

 SERVICES

-The European Union sees around half of the overall GDP gains coming from liberalising trade in services - financial, telecoms, energy and maritime transport.
+The European Union sees around half of the overall GDP gains coming from liberalizing trade in services - financial, telecoms, energy and maritime transport.

 INVESTMENT